twamarc/ScheMed/README.md

 <p>We will leave out to the consumer the next step of drafting a set of clinical information models using schema.org as a third-party pillar source of medical ontology.
 This will contribute to the interoperability and re-use of the patterns in healthcare information exchange.</p>
 <p>Do not miss this momentum!
 Please join this effort today and be part of the future healthcare information sharing community!</p>
 <p>You're all welcome!</p>
-<p>Marc Twagirumukiza, Chair</p>  </div>
+<p>Marc Twagirumukiza, </p>
+<p><a href="http://www.w3.org/community/schemed"> W3C Healthcare Schema Vocabulary Community Group</a>.</p>
+<p>Chair</p>  </div>
 </section>

 <h3>Urgent announcement:</h3>
+<p>We need 2 extra Chairs for our <a href="http://www.w3.org/community/schemed"> W3C Healthcare Schema Vocabulary Community Group</a>.</p>
+<p>Just go to <a href="http://www.w3.org/community/schemed"> W3C Healthcare Schema Vocabulary Community Group</a> and send your contacts and short biosketch to the chair if you can volunteer here. </p>
-<p>We need 2 extra Chairs for our community Group.
-Just leave a comment on this page if you can volunteer here.
-Please note that the chair need to contribute efficiently in maintenance of Community Group materials!</p>
+<p>Please note that the chair has to contribute efficiently in maintenance of Community Group materials, and this is a strictly unpaid, voluntary task, but rewarding as a community knowledge contribution!</p>

 Note:
 =====